Graph partitioning using matrix values for preconditioning symmetric positive definite systems: Introduction

+Spectral graph partitioning has roots in the works of Fiedler~\cite{Fiedler:73, Fiedler:75} and Donath and Hoffman~\cite{Donath.Hoffman:72, Donath.Hoffman:73}.
+It is extensively used in many applications, including VLSI circuit design, data clustering, image segmentation; see, e.g.,~\cite{DingMcut:01, Luxburg:07, Shi.Malik:00} and the references therein.
+In the scientific computing community, the spectral partitioning was popularized by Pothen et al. in~\cite{Pothen.Simon.Liou:90} and further studied, e.g., in~\cite{Hendrickson.Leland:95, Simon:91, Spielman.Teng:96}.

+Spectral graph partitioning is typically characterized by a good quality of the resulting partitions.
+This can be attributed to the fact that spectral algorithms utilize global information in contrast to combinatorial algorithms that typically rely on local information.
+The common criticism of spectral partitioning is its large computational cost, due to the eigenvalue calculations.

+Although efficient solution of a specific eigenvalue problem is not the focus of this work, we favor the use of preconditioned eigensolvers.
+An attractive feature of this approach is that it splits the computation into \textit{preconditioning phase} and \textit{outer iterations}, which are based on the matrix-vector multiplications.
+Ideally, one can expect that the preconditioning scheme encapsulates multilevel strategies (e.g., graph coarsening, uncoarsening, refinement) inherent to the available combinatorial graph partitioners, combined with only a few outer iterations.
+In our numerical experiments, however, for demonstration purposes, we use Incomplete Cholesky (IC) preconditioning.

+The partitioning problem addressed in this paper is closely related to the more traditional task of \textit{constructing block-diagonal preconditioners}.
+Indeed, the latter also admits graph formulations and relies on the use of the matrix coefficients; see, e.g.,~\cite{Fritzsche.Frommer.Szyld:07}.
+The main difference, however, lies in the fact that, along with improving the preconditioning quality, the presented partitioning scheme imposes the additional load balance constraint, which is not required for the conventional block-diagonal preconditioning.

 The paper is organized as following.
-In Section~\ref{sec:bdiag}, we recall several known results concerning the block-diagonal preconditioning for SPD matrices.
-These results motivate the new partitioning scheme, presented in Section~\ref{sec:cbs_partn}.
-The relation of the introduced approach to the existing graph partitioning schemes is discussed in Section~\ref{sec:other_spectral}.
-Finally, in Section~\ref{sec:numer}, we report on a few numerical examples.
+In Section~\ref{sec:bdiag}, we briefly review several known results concerning the block-diagonal preconditioning for SPD matrices.
+These results motivate the new partitioning scheme, introduced in Section~\ref{sec:cbs_partn}.
+In Section~\ref{sec:numer}, we report on a few numerical examples, where the presented approach is compared to a state-of-the-art partitioning algorithm, MeTiS, with different weighting schemes.